jango-git/laymur/README.md

 ⚠️ **Early Alpha / Work in Progress** ⚠️

-This library is in very early development stage.
-APIs may change significantly.
+This library is in early development.
+APIs may change.

-## Features
+## What it does

-- 🎯 **Constraint-Based Layout** - Powerful Cassowary constraint solver for flexible positioning
-- 📐 **Anchor Points** - Flexible element positioning with configurable anchor points
-- 🖼️ **Rich Elements** - Images, text, scenes, and custom UI components
-- 📱 **Responsive Design** - Orientation-aware layouts that adapt to screen changes
+A compact UI library designed for Three.js mobile advertisements where bundle size matters.
+Uses constraint-based positioning to handle responsive layouts across different screen sizes and orientations.

+- 📱 Constraint-based layout system
+- 🖼️ Basic UI elements (images, text, progress bars)
+- 📐 Responsive design for mobile ads
-- ✨ **Micro-Transformations** - Lightweight animations and effects without constraint changes
+- 🎯 Lightweight animations
-- 🎨 **Three.js Integration** - Native 3D scene rendering within UI elements
-- 📦 **Full TypeScript Support** - Complete type safety and IntelliSense
+- 📦 TypeScript support

-- 🎪 **Event System** - Comprehensive interaction and lifecycle events
+Originally built for mobile ad development scenarios where you need to keep the bundle small while supporting various screen configurations.

 ## Installation